tp7/Sushi/README.md

 python sushi.py --src hdtv.mkv --dst bluray.mkv --script external.srt
 ```
 If there is some chapters in the provided file but for some reason you don't want to use any chapters at all, you can use write `--chapters none` to disable them.
 Automatic grouping will be used instead (unless disabled).

-When keyframes snapping is used and neither `--fps` nor `--chapters` files are provided, sushi will try to dump timecodes from the destination video file.
-Mkvextract will be used for this task when available, otherwise the script will fall back to ffmpeg.
-Do note that timecodes extraction with ffmpeg is ridiculously slow so you really want to have mkvextract available.

 After the job is done, sushi will delete all demuxed streams.
 To avoid this, you can use the `--no-cleanup` switch.